jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 Specifically among Apple products, it turned out that the more expensive the product was, the higher the refund rate was: Macbook Air laptops (AOV $1,588) > iPhone (AOV $736) > Airpod headphones (AOV $159).
 This is because a high-ticket purchase has a high finanicial risk so custoemrs are more likely to seek a refund despite inconvience.

 The data showed no refunds in 2022.
-This needs to be checked and validated with the operations team.
+Whether it's accurate or an error needs to be checked with the operations team.

 [image?]